 It’s funny that one of my inspirations to visit these beautiful historical and fairytale places in southern Germany was a video game I played when I was younger.
 It’s called Warcraft, and it’s a strategy game where the fictional stories of kings and mythical creatures are played in a campaign.

-These stories told in medieval context made me so curious about life in the middle ages.
-From the castles to knights, even the timber-framed houses in the game – they all left me wondering.
+These stories told in a medieval context made me so curious about life in the middle ages.
+They all left me wondering, from the castles to knights, even the timber-framed houses in the game.
 I even caught myself fantasizing about these things sometimes.

 If you’re like me, who grew up in a country just discovered in the 16th century, I’m sure that you’ll wonder about these things too.

-Well, the good news is, it is still possible to get some kind of medieval experience even today to realize these fantasies.
+Well, the good news is that it is still possible to get some kind of medieval experience even today to realize these fantasies.
 That is, of course, to travel to Europe and visit the preserved medieval towns in the countries where these kings and knights’ stories originated.